kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Kora's Documentation Is Structured for This New Mode
+## Kora's Documentation Is Structured for This New Mode { #koras-documentation-is-structured }

 Kora 2's documentation is unusually compatible with this style of learning because it does not stop at API descriptions.